m-martini/MartiniStuff/README.md

 A sandbox of miscellaneous things python

-How I wish I had gone about learning poython (may others learn from me)
+How I wish I had gone about learning python (may others learn from me)

 Things I don't want to forget
 Code snippets